-- 1. A minor consists of at least fifteen credits, of which at least nine credits must be upper division.
+- 1. A minor consists of at least twelve credits, of which at least six credits must be upper division.
 A student completing a minor is also responsible for completing all prerequisite courses for the minor courses.
 Completing a minor may require a student to complete additional credits beyond those required by his/her major degree program. - 2.
-A student may not use a course required for his/her major to satisfy a requirement of a minor. - 3.
-Unless otherwise stated, a course taken to satisfy an elective for a major may also be used to satisfy a requirement of a minor (i.e., an elective for a major may be "double counted" as a minor requirement). - 4.
+At least nine credits must be earned through Maritime College. - 3.
+A student may not use a course required for his/her major to satisfy a requirement of a minor. - 4.
+Unless otherwise stated, a course taken to satisfy an elective for a major may also be used to satisfy a requirement of a minor (i.e., an elective for a major may be "double counted" as a minor requirement). - 5.
 Students may declare two or more minors, but the same course may not be applied to more than one of the minors (i.e., "double counting" among minors is never allowed).

-\Marine Environmental Science students must do a minor in either Marine Biology or Meteorology & Oceanography, neither of which are available to other students.
+Marine Environmental Science students must do a minor in either Marine Biology or Meteorology & Oceanography, neither of which are available to other students.
 The requirements set forth here do not apply to the MES minors.